tkerby/flipperzero-firmware-wPlugins/README.md

-# Moisture Sensor App for Flipper Zero
+# Moisture Sensor Readings for Flipper Zero

 A Flipper Zero application that reads values from a Capacitive Moisture Sensor v1.2.